Girls' Frontline: Development and release

 2015 saw a large influx of animesque games in the Chinese videogame industry, with many developers and publishers becoming involved in the genre, leading to a wave of investors hoping to profit from the trend; in October 2015, investment firm Yuanqi Capital (元气资本) reached out to Sunborn and began taking an active role in the development project, hiring senior programmers to assist MICA Team and introducing Yuzhong to Chengdu Digital Sky Technology, a limited partner of the investment firm that aimed to obtain operating rights for the game.
 In a 2016 interview, Yao Meng explained that he was strongly critical of the collaboration with Yuanqi Capital; meanwhile, Yuzhong claimed that Array Network Technology had attempted to licence the game to Hoolai Games for its Android distribution, an allegation that Yao Meng denies.
 The two sides would eventually part over disagreement regarding whether to work with Digital Sky, formally terminating their contractual agreement on March 9, 2016.
+The game was originally planned to be released in Japan under the title Shōjo Zensen (少女前線) in Q3 2016; however, due to the disputes over distribution rights, wasn't able to release there until 2018 under the new name Dolls Frontline (ドールズフロントライン).
+(Note: Commonly abbreviated as Dorufuro (ドルフロ).)

+On March 21, 2018, following the official announcement of K7 as a new playable T-Doll for the game, South Korean players accused the character's illustrator of being a radical feminist, due to her earlier tweets discussing the novel Kim Ji-young, Born 1982.
+After Sunborn initially responded with a statement explaining that "there has been no evidence that any K7 illustrator belongs to a certain extreme feminist organisation", South Korean players responded negatively to the announcement, and K7's character was subsequently removed from the game by the developers.

-In an August 2020 interview, Yuzhong remarked that during the 2014-2015 era of games, many titles attempted to encourage the player to spend as much time on the game as possible, and the act of spending 10 to 20 minutes on daily tasks eventually feels like a chore to players, and thus he aims to make game time more fragmented when designing his own games.
+In an August 2020 interview, Yuzhong remarked that during the 2014–2015 era of games, many players felt spending 10 to 20 minutes on daily tasks was a chore.
+Thus, he aims to make game time more fragmented when designing his own games.
 In the same interview, he also notes that each successful Chinese animesque game developer creates their own specialisation (for instance, MiHoYo focusing on action games while Papergames focuses on games directed at female audiences), and that this "niche partitioning" minimises the effect of larger game companies muscling out smaller studios that have firmly-established niches, with Sunborn's specialisation focusing on animesque strategy games.

-The Chinese server shut down on December 31, 2024 due to contractual disputes with the operator Chengdu Digital Sky Technology, however the other servers remain unaffected.
+The Chinese server shut down on December 31, 2024, due to contractual disputes with the operator Chengdu Digital Sky Technology.
+The other servers remain unaffected.
 In January 2025, MICA Team announced a new PC version of Girls' Frontline, which released on Steam on 20 May 2025, and allowed players on the Chinese server to transfer game progress from the mobile version to the Steam version.
 On September 4, 2025, a Steam release for the Japanese version of the game was announced, which later released on September 26, 2025.